mia-cheng00/NetflixProject/README.md

-# Netflix Analytics Dashboard 📊
+# Netflix Analytics Project 📊

-A data-driven dashboard to help Netflix identify content trends and audience preferences for better content strategy.
+A data-driven analysis to help Netflix identify content trends and audience preferences for better content strategy.
-This project analyzes Netflix's content library using SQL and visualizes key insights through an interactive Tableau dashboard.
+This project analyses Netflix's content library using SQL and visualizes key insights through an interactive Tableau dashboard.

 ---